Try this delicious Spinach Bacon Quiche for your next weekend brunch. Made so easy with frozen pie crust and a simple but flavorful filling!

 - 1 (9 inch) pie crust

-- 1 small onion (chopped)
+- 1 small onion chopped (about ½ cup)

-- 1 cup shredded cheese (Monterey Jack, Gruyère or Cheddar are all nice)
+- 1 cup shredded cheese Monterey Jack, Gruyère or Cheddar are all nice

 - 5 large eggs

-- 1 1/4 cups milk
+- 1 ¼ cups milk

 - 1 tablespoon flour

-- 1/2 teaspoon salt
+- ½ teaspoon salt

 - Pinch ground nutmeg

-- Ground black pepper (to taste)
+- ground black pepper to taste

 - Prep: Place a lined baking sheet in the oven and preheat it to 410°F. Lightly grease a deep dish 9 inch pie plate and fit the crust inside.
 Prick the bottom of the pastry with a fork a few times.
 Place in the fridge until ready to use.